ismael-ayachi/ICoop/README.md

 ## Overview

-**IC-CoOp** ("IC Cooperative") is a top-down, tile-based cooperative game.
+**ICoop** ("IC Cooperative") is a top-down, tile-based cooperative game.
 Both players share the same world and must reach and clear the final boss room while staying alive.
 Progress is gated behind cooperative *challenges* that require both the Fire and Water player to contribute — neither player can finish the game alone.

 The two playable characters are **elemental entities**: